-Panda Adaptive Defense can be installed on both Linux workstations and servers.
-If there is no graphical environment installed at the time of installing the solution, the Web filter protection will be disabled.
+Panda Adaptive Defense 360 can be installed on both Linux workstations and servers.
+If there is no graphical environment installed at the time of installing the solution, the URL filter and Web filter protections will be disabled.
 On computers with no graphical environment installed, use the /usr/local/protection-agent/pa cmd tool to manage the protection.

-To complete the installation of Panda Adaptive Defense on Linux platforms, the target computer must remain connected to the Internet throughout the installation process.
+To complete the installation of Panda Adaptive Defense 360 on Linux platforms, the target computer must remain connected to the Internet throughout the installation process.